Paul Roos Gymnasium: Notable attainments

 Paul Roos was classified as a 'prestige' school, being among the best-performing schools.

 In 2018 the University of Stellenbosch, which evolved out of this school, celebrated its centenary.
-In the first 100 years of its existence, 26 old boys received honorary doctorates from this university more than any other school in the country.
+In the first 100 years of its existence, 26 old boys received honorary doctorates from this university, more than any other school.
 Also, since the inception of the Chancellor's Medal in 1961, thirteen old boys were awarded this medal for the best final year student by Stellenbosch University.